ho3a11/blog/README.md

 License
 This project is licensed under the MIT License.
 Acknowledgements
-This project was inspired by the Django Girls tutorial.
 The project uses the Django framework and various Django packages for its functionality.
 Feel free to customize this README file based on your specific project requirements and add any additional sections or information that you find relevant.